osism/release/notes/3.0.0/NOTES.md

 * AWX was introduced as a technical preview and possible API layer for Ansible.
   In the meantime, python-osism is used for this purpose.
 Accordingly, AWX is no longer needed.
 All components of the technical preview have been removed.
+* Following the Kolla upstream, the panko service was removed.

 ## Deprecations